-- Over seventy varietals are grown in Australia, but the major ones are Shiraz, Cabernet Sauvignon, Chardonnay, Merlot, Semillon, Pinot Noir, Riesling, and Sauvignon Blanc.
+- More than seventy varietals are grown in Australia, but the most produced varietals include Shiraz, Cabernet Sauvignon, Chardonnay, Merlot, Semillon, Pinot Noir, Riesling, and Sauvignon Blanc.

 How Australia’s wine industry started

-Unlike Europe and the Americas, Australia does not have native grape vines, so to produce wine, grapevines had to be imported from another region.
-This first happened in 1788, when cuttings were brought aboard a ship from the Cape of Good Hope.
-These first vines were planted in Sydney on a site called Farm Cove and unfortunately, due to intense heat and humidity, the vines rotted.
+Unlike Europe and the Americas, Australia does not have native grape vines; to produce wine, grapevines had to be imported from another region.
+This first occurred in 1788, when cuttings were brought aboard a ship from the Cape of Good Hope.
+These first vines were planted in Sydney on a site called Farm Cove.
+Unfortunately, due to intense heat and humidity, the vines rotted.
 These vines may not have produced the first legendary Australian vintage, but the introduction of wine grapes in 1788 marked the beginning of wine making in Australia.

 Aspiring wine maker John Macarthur, who planted vines on his Camden Park property about 50km southwest of Sydney in the early in the 1800s, is widely credited with cultivating Australia’s first commercial vineyard and winery.
 Macarthur mainly planted Pinot Gris, Frontignac, Gouais, Verdelho and Cabernet Sauvignon.
-Macarthur’s ability to produce wines and sells them for profit marked the beginning of the commercial wine industry in Australia.
-By the 1820s, it was established and flourishing.
+Macarthur’s ability to produce wines and sell them for profit marked the beginning of the commercial wine industry in Australia.
+By the 1820s, the trade was flourishing.

 Major influences on early wine production in Australia

-The Australian wine industry was greatly impacted in 1833 when a man named James Busby brought back cuttings from France and Spain, thus introducing varietals from these regions.
-As we all know, the French grape Shiraz went on to become a major player in the Australian and global markets!
-European grapes such as Chardonnay, Merlot and Grenache–-among others–-have also had successes on Aussie soil.
+In 1833, a man named James Busby brought back cuttings from France and Spain, thus introducing the now-famous Syrah (Shiraz).
+Other European grapes such as Chardonnay, Merlot and Grenache have also had successes on Aussie soil.

 Gaining a worldwide reputation

-A century after wine grapes were introduced to Australia, the Australian wine industry began to gain a respectable reputation and win some accolades.
-During a blind taste taste at the 1873 Vienna Exhibition, French judges praised some wines from Victoria; however, they withdrew their laudatory remarks when they discovered that the wine was Australian and not French.
+A century after wine grapes were introduced to Australia, the Australian wine industry began to gain a respectable reputation.
+During a blind taste taste at the 1873 Vienna Exhibition, French judges praised wines from Victoria; however, they withdrew their laudatory remarks when they discovered that the wine was Australian and not French.
 The judges protested on the grounds that “wines of that quality must clearly be French.”

-Australian wines may have garnered some insulting remarks at the Vienna Exhibition, but the industry remained unfazed and continued to wine awards and receive global praise.
+Australian wines may have garnered some insulting remarks at the Vienna Exhibition, but the industry remained unfazed.
 In 1878, a Shiraz from Victoria competing in the Paris Exhibition was likened to the French Chateau Margaux and was described as a “trinity of perfection.”
-One Australian wine won a gold medal at the 1882 Bordeaux International Exhibition and another received a gold medal at the 1889 Paris International Exhibition.
+One Australian wine won a gold medal at the 1882 Bordeaux International Exhibition; another received a gold medal at the 1889 Paris International Exhibition.

 The devastation of phylloxera in Australia

-Around the time that Australia began receiving worldwide acclaim for their wines, an event occurred which is referred to in the wine world with a sullen voice and serious nature: phylloxera.
+Around the time Australian wines began receiving worldwide acclaim, an event occurred which is referred to in the wine world with a sullen voice and serious nature: phylloxera.

 Eventually, (but not before thousands of hectares of vines were ravaged) a “cure” was discovered.
 Vintners realized that grape vines native to the Americas were resistant to phylloxera and its subsequent disease, while European vines, which are genetically different, were still at high risk.
-Vintners ingeniously decided to plant American plants and then graft European grapevines to the American plant, making a “Franken-vine” of American roots and European vines and grapes.
-The result was a plant which produced European grapes but was resistant to the virus thanks to its American roots.
+Vintners ingeniously planted American plants, then grafted European grapevines to the American plant, making a “Franken-vine” of American roots and European vines and grapes.
+The result was a plant which produced European grapes while possessing pest-resistant roots.

 The reinvention of Australian wine

 It would take almost a century before Australia recovered and regained its reputation as a quality wine producing region.
-After phylloxera, Australia primarily produced sweet, fortified wines, hardly any of which received acclaim.
-Thanks in part to a booming economy, a renewed social interest in wines, and new wine technology, in the 1960s a shift occurred in Australian wine making and the focus turned from fortified wines to the table wine which we all associate with the country.
-The shift was a successful one: Australia went from 1 million cases of table wine in 1960 to 85 million in 1999.
+After phylloxera, Australia primarily produced sweet, fortified wines (hardly any of which received acclaim).
+Thanks to a booming economy, a renewed social interest in wines, and new wine technology, in the 1960s a shift occurred in Australian wine making: the focus turned from fortified wines to the table wines we all associate with the country.
+The shift was a successful one: Australian wine production surged from 1 million cases of table wine in 1960 to 85 million in 1999.